k-blo/rainfall/README.md

 to stop, `CTRL+C`

-you can also make light or heavy rain by adding a parameter between 1-10:
+make light or heavy rain by adding a parameter between 1-10:
 `rainfall 10`

+monochrome option:
+`rainfall -m`